 While married, Lee and Anderson filmed a video memento of their love.
 In a mystery that remains unsolved, the tape was allegedly stolen from their house in 1997 and released as Pam & Tommy Lee: Stolen Honeymoon.
 They sued the film’s distributor, Internet Entertainment Group of Seattle, but settled out of court, presumably for a cut of the profits.
 The uncut version of Stolen Honeymoon was 1998’s #1 adult video in both sales and rentals.

 “My mom would talk to me in Greek, and I wouldn’t

 be able to comprehend a word she was saying…”

 Is Tommy Lee Greek?

 Yes, Tommy Lee is half-Greek.
-He was born Thomas Lee Bass on October 3, 1962, in Athens, Greece, to father David Lee Thomas Bass, an American U.S. Army sergeant, and mother Vassilikki “Voula” Papadimitriou, a Miss Greece contestant for the 1960 Miss World event.
+He was born Thomas Lee Bass on October 3, 1962, in Athens, Greece.
+His father was David Lee Thomas Bass, and his mother was Vassiliki (known as Voula) Papadimitriou.
+She was a Miss Greece contestant for the 1960 Miss World event.
 His family moved to California a year after he was born.

 Here’s what Tommy says about his roots in his own words in his book “TommyLand: “I am Tommy Lee, born Thomas Lee Bass in Athens, Greece, on October 3, 1962, and raised in a suburb of California by an American father and a Greek mother…”